Winter Animals / Nothing to Do with Love

 by Santiago Loza

-The Cherry is thrilled to present the English-language première of two one-act plays by Argentine playwright and filmmaker Santiago Loza.
+The Cherry was thrilled to present the English-language première of two one-act plays by Argentine playwright and filmmaker Santiago Loza.
 WINTER ANIMALS and NOTHING TO DO WITH LOVE are co-translated by Cherry artistic director Samuel Buggeln, working with Buenos Aires playwright Ariel Gurevitch and Alejandro Tantanian, artistic director of that city’s Teatro Cervantes.

 Santiago Loza is a masterful teller of mysterious, lyrical and moving stories, and The Cherry Arts is honored to introduce his theatrical voice to the English-speaking world for the first time.
 In WINTER ANIMALS, an aging rural ranch hand makes a trip to the tiny Buenos Aires apartment of his bookish son and finds a truly unexpected roommate; in NOTHING TO DO WITH LOVE, a small-town dressmaker recalls her greatest triumph from a startling perspective.